Bernie Sanders vows to strengthen services for U.S. veterans if elected president

 It also would immediately end deportation proceedings against non-citizen members or veterans of the armed forces and their families, and includes a provision to ensure those discharged from the military for marijuana use or possession can apply for an upgrade of their discharges, making them eligible for the full services and benefits offered.

-Reporting by John Whitesides; Editing by Peter Cooney
+Reporting by John Whitesides; Editing by Peter Cooney and Steve Orlofsky